MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 If you want to deploy proofing tools in additional languages beyond the companion languages, you can deploy the full language pack for that additional language or you can deploy just the proofing tools for that additional language.
 Many administrators choose to deploy just the proofing tools to conserve bandwidth on the network and speed up installation on client computers.

 > [!NOTE]
-> You cannot use the Office Customization Tool to create the configuration file, because this feature is not yet availabe in that tool.
+> You cannot use the Office Customization Tool to create the configuration file, because this feature is not yet available in that tool.
 Instead, you must edit the configuration file in a text editor.

 To install just the proofing tools, use the same tools you used to deploy Office, such as Configuration Manager or the ODT.
 You can include proofing tools in the initial deployment of Office or you can add them later to an existing deployment.

+If you're adding to an existing deployment, the ODT will automatically use the same architecture (32 bit or 64 bit), source location, and update channel as the existing installation of Office 365 ProPlus.
+Because of this, you do not need to specify these values when creating the configuration file, which means you can use a single configuration file to deploy to multiple deployment groups in your organization.

 1. When creating the configuration file in a text editor, use "ProofingTools" as the Product ID, along with the appropriate Language IDs, as shown in the example.

-2. If you deploy languages from a local source (as shown in the example), you must download the proofing tools to that source first.
+2. If you deploy languages from a local source, you must download the proofing tools to that source first.
 For more details, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).

 3. If you use a local source, we recommend that you use the Office CDN as a backup source for language packs and proofing tools by including the AllowCdnFallback attribute in the configuration file, as shown in the example.